meder411/Tangent-Images/README.md

 ## Experiments

 All experiments are included in the [experiments](./experiments) folder.
 Each experiment subdirectory has a README file explaining how to setup and run each experiments.
 Where relevant, we have included the pre-trained models corresponding to our published results.
+Note that both the transfer learning and semantic segmentation experiments are in [`experiments/semantic_segmentation`](experiments/semantic_segmentation).

 ## Attribution